openreferral/specification/docs/faq.md

 ## Who do I contact if I need help with this project?

-You can contact Greg Bloom ([@greggish](https://github.com/greggish) | bloom@openreferral.org), the chief organizing officer for Open Referral.
+You can contact Greg Bloom ([@greggish](https://github.com/greggish) | [bloom@openreferral.org](mailto:bloom@openreferral.org)), the founder and lead organizer of Open Referral.
+Alternatively, you can reach out to our network via our [Community Forum](https://forum.openreferral.org/) or [Slack channel](https://openreferral.org/get-involved/join-our-slack-team/).

 ## What languages is this project in?

-Currently Open Referral is in English, though we have at least one Spanish deployment [in Madrid](https://openreferral.org/huertas-de-datos-open-referral-in-madrid/) :)
+Currently Open Referral is in English, though we would welcome opportunities to support language localisation.

 Oh, do you mean machine language?
-Our data specification calls for CSV files with a JSON datapackage.
+Our data specification calls is expressed in JSON schema, though we also support a datapackage of CSV files.
 Our primary reference implementation, [ORServices](https://github.com/sarapis/orservices), is in Laravel.

-## If I wanted to help with this project, what is the best way to do that?

-Get in touch with Greg at bloom@openreferral.org.
-You can also start by finding other people in your community who work with information systems that keep track of the health, human, and social services available to people in need.

-You could also look through [our Issues queue](https://github.com/openreferral/specification/issues), comment away, and even offer Pull Requests to our documentation with your own documentation of why.
-It might be a while before we are able to address your issue directly, but your feedback is very welcome as it helps us set our agenda!

 ## Is the project in active development?

-The Human Services Data Specification is entering an upgrade phase of development, under the interim leadership of the [Open Data Services Cooperative](http://opendataservices.coop/).
+The Human Services Data Specification under the interim leadership of the [Open Data Services Co-operative](http://opendataservices.coop/).
+We conducted a major upgrade cycle in 2022-23; minor upgrades may be in progress.
 [Check out our issues queue](https://github.com/openreferral/specification/issues).

 We are seeking sponsorship to support long-term institutional development of Open Referral and our data specification.
-Please reach out to info@openreferral.org for more information.
+Please reach out to [info@openreferral.org](mailto:info@openreferral.org) for more information.

 ## What is the licensing on this project?